fuekiin/spectrum-launch-control/README.md

 SWR (stale-while-revalidate) is used for data fetching due to its several benefits:

 - **Real-Time Updates:** SWR provides automatic revalidation of data, ensuring the vehicle's data is always up-to-date.
+- **Automatic Revalidation on Focus:** One of the key features of SWR is its ability to automatically revalidate data when a user focuses on the application (e.g., switching tabs in a browser).
+This means that the data visualization remains current without any manual intervention, which is particularly useful for ensuring the most recent data is always displayed.
+- **Interval-Based Revalidation:** Besides the default focus-based revalidation, SWR also supports interval-based revalidation.
+This can be particularly advantageous over traditional polling because it combines the efficiency of the stale-while-revalidate strategy with the consistency of periodic updates.
+By setting an interval, you can ensure that data is periodically fetched and updated, but unlike standard polling, SWR will still leverage its cache-first strategy.
+This reduces the number of redundant network requests, lowering the load on both the client and server, and improves the overall efficiency of the application.
 - **Caching and Performance:** Efficient caching strategy to reduce unnecessary network requests, improving performance.
 - **Error Handling and Retry:** Built-in error handling and retry logic for a more resilient data fetching process.
 - **Suspense and Loading States:** Supports React Suspense and handles loading states gracefully.